View Current

 2. DO may notify the Respondent (at their own discretion, dependent upon nature of the complaint).

-2. The complaint may be dealt with via other University processes (for example, the complaint is considered a breach of the University's Code of Conduct or Staff Code of Conduct, is vexatious, or relates to minor research administration issues such as initial unintentional administrative errors, clerical errors or oversights).
+2. The complaint may be dealt with via other University processes (for example, the complaint is considered a breach of the University's Staff Code of Conduct, Student Code of Conduct, or Higher Degree by Research Policy, is vexatious, or relates to minor research administration issues such as initial unintentional administrative errors, clerical errors or oversights).
 1. DO to formally communicate the determination to the Complainant.

 2. DO to refer the complaint to an appropriate University unit or local Manager for resolution.